-JAN REVISED MY R BJEC- INDICATOR IN NEED TARGETED IN NEED TARGETED ctive 1: Ensure on-time contextualized and inclusive access to live-saving Is for 244,428 crises affected people to safeguard their health, security, dignity 5.0 M 5.7 M 1.1 Number of displacement affected population whose health safety and security is improved through the provision Emergency Shelter and NFIs 244 k 244 k 378 k 313 k 1.2 Number of IDPs that receive in-kind or cash emergency shelter assistance for physical protection and to reduce overcrowding.
-463 k 374 k 1.3 Increase preparedness efforts through pre-positioning of ES/NFI stocks to support newly displaced households either in-kind or through cash 24 k 12 k 1.4 Number of IDPs that received Core Relief items to reduce the likelihood of health and protection consequences 462 k 373 k 1.5 Number of individuals who benefited from NFIs in a quarantine center 25 k 23 k 1.6 Number of HHs whose houses are completely damaged receiving emergency shelter repair kits that consider the needs of women, children, people with disabilities, and the safety of beneficiaries. • ctive 2: Improve the living conditions of 1,863,760 displaced affected popula- c humanitarian needs in a timely manner through provision of Shelter and NFI 2.1 Number of displacement affected population receiving emergency shelter and NFI assistance that considers the needs of women, children, people with disabilities and the safety of beneficiaries.
-1.0 M 885 k 1.0 M 745 k shelter and NFI assistance that considers the needs of women, children, 1.0 M 885 k 1.0 M 167 k 745 k 78 k shelter and NFI assistance that considers the needs of women, children, people with disabilities and the safety of beneficiaries.
-2.2 Number of IDPs that receive in-kind or cash emergency shelter 1.0 M 885 k 723 k . shelter and NFI assistance that considers the needs of women, children, people with disabilities and the safety of beneficiaries.
-2.2 Number of IDPs that receive in-kind or cash emergency shelter assistance for physical protection and to reduce overcrowding.
-2.3 Number of displacement affected population receiving emergency shelter repair kits that consider the needs of women, children, people 167 k 78 k shelter and NFI assistance that considers the needs of women, children, people with disabilities and the safety of beneficiaries.
-2.2 Number of IDPs that receive in-kind or cash emergency shelter assistance for physical protection and to reduce overcrowding.
-2.3 Number of displacement affected population receiving emergency shelter repair kits that consider the needs of women, children, people with disabilities, and the safety of beneficiaries.
-2.4 Number of displacement affected population that have received core relief items (COVID-19+Non-COVID-19) that consider the needs of 723 k k 723 k 167 k 499 k 78 k 325 k original target 5.9m revised targeted 11.8m \$399.5m \$ 593.4 M COVID-19 RELATED 4.9 M \$159.0м NON COVID-19 RELATED 6.9м \$434.4м \$593.4м % CHILDREN 54 % † † % WOMEN 22 % PEOPLE WITH DISABIL ITIES
+JAN REVISED MY R OBJEC- TIVE INDICATOR IN NEED TARGETED IN NEED TARGETED ctive 1: Ensure on-time contextualized and inclusive access to live-saving is for 244,428 crises affected people to safeguard their health, security, dignity 5.0 M 5.7 M 1.1 Number of displacement affected population whose health safety and security is improved through the provision Emergency Shelter and NFIs 244 k 244 k 378 k 313 k 1.2 Number of IDPs that receive in-kind or cash emergency shelter assistance for physical protection and to reduce overcrowding.
+463 k 374 k 1.3 Increase preparedness efforts through pre-positioning of ES/NFI stocks to support newly displaced households either in-kind or through cash 24 k 12 k 1.4 Number of IDPs that received Core Relief items to reduce the likelihood of health and protection consequences 462 k 373 k 1.5 Number of individuals who benefited from NFIs in a quarantine center 25 k 23 k 1.6 Number of HHs whose houses are completely damaged receiving emergency shelter repair kits that consider the needs of women, children, people with disabilities, and the safety of beneficiaries. ctive 2: Improve the living conditions of 1,863,760 displaced affected popula- c humanitarian needs in a timely manner through provision of Shelter and NFI 2.1 Number of displacement affected population receiving emergency shelter and NFI assistance that considers the needs of women, children, people with disabilities and the safety of beneficiaries.
+1.0 M 885 k 1.0 M 745 k 2.2 Number of IDPs that receive in-kind or cash emergency shelter assistance for physical protection and to reduce overcrowding.
+167 k 78 k 2.3 Number of displacement affected population receiving emergency shelter repair kits that consider the needs of women, children, people with disabilities, and the safety of beneficiaries.
+723 k k 723 k 499 k 325 k 2.4 Number of displacement affected population that have received core relief items (COVID-19+Non-COVID-19) that consider the needs of women, children, people with disabilities, and the safety of beneficiaries.
+217 k 217 k 685 k 343 k 2.5 Number of individuals who benefited from NFIs in a quarantine center • 50 k 47 k original target 5.9m revised targeted 11.8m \$399.5M \$593.4м COVID-19 RELATED 4.9 M \$159.0м PRIORITIZED REQUIREMENTS NON COVID-19 RELATED 6.9м \$ 434.4 м \$593.4м % CHILDREN 54 % † † % WOMEN 22 % Ť % PEOPLE WITH DISABIL ITIES